MicrosoftDocs/Hololens/hololens/hololens2-corp-connected-deploy.md

 ## Enrollment Validation

-Now that everything is properly configured for Azure AD and MDM Enrollment, the rest should now be a snap.
-You'll need a Wi-Fi connection and the HoloLens device, and one of the previously configured Azure AD user accounts.
+Now that everything is properly configured for Microsoft Entra ID and MDM Enrollment, the rest should now be a snap.
+You'll need a Wi-Fi connection and the HoloLens device, and one of the previously configured Microsoft Entra user accounts.

 If your device isn't currently sitting in a factory settings state, now would be a good time to [reflash the device](/hololens/hololens-recovery#clean-reflash-the-device).